Hmmm . . . talking about signs, preludes and overtures, this is shaping out to be one hell of a wagging tail.

 I’m talking about the West in general, which the USA leads.
 We used to stand for freedom, prosperity, progress, innovation, pluralism and creativity.
 Our values were conducive to inclusivity and breakthrough, at least in principle.

 Now we’re ‘preemptive aggressors’ who can’t finish the job.

 If we’re going to be preemptive aggressors, whatever that means — it doesn’t sound too tasty — let’s at least win.
 Finish the damn wars and move on.
 Do something else with our culture instead of playing out the same old bogeyman stories, creating areas of tension everywhere, power gaps that perpetuate the conflicts.
 We’re destabilizing the entire world so that the military-industrial lobby can meet its sales quotas.
 How retarded is that?
 If the industry has surpluses to offload, let it find a more benign way of doing it, or none at all.
 Write off the damn product, stop manufacturing so many arms.
-Curb the supply and give the ‘market’ a break — it’s a market in their eyes, so let them at least respect it, and deal with it as one, giving it some space to breathe and regain its energy and demand for conflict and blood.
+Curb the supply and give the ‘market’ a break — it’s a market in their eyes, so let them at least respect it, and deal with it as one, giving it space to breathe and regain its energy/demand for conflict and blood.
 End the fucking wars, for now, and settle for Pax Whateverana, something!
-Unstick ourselves from the rut we’re in and start heading places again, doing something with our civilization, anything other than the cankerous state of our current paradigm.
+Unstick ourselves from the rut we’re in and head places again, do something with our civilization, anything other than the cankerous state of our current paradigm.

 Look it up.
 It’s a thing.

 Na-qoy-qatsi: (nah koy’ kahtsee) N. From the Hopi Language.
 1. A life of killing each other 2.
 War as a way of life.
 3. (Interpreted) Civilized violence.